sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database_pre_3_37.md

 # How to troubleshoot a dirty database

-This document refers to Sourcegraph instances with a version **strictly lower than** 3.37.0.
+> NOTE: This document refers to Sourcegraph instances with a version **strictly lower than** 3.37.0.
 For instructions on dealing with a dirty database for newer Sourcegraph instances, see [the updated documentation](./dirty_database.md).

 This document will take you through how to resolve a 'dirty database' error.
 During an upgrade, the `pgsql`, `codeintel-db`, and `codeinsights-db` databases must be migrated.
 If the upgrade was interrupted during the migration, this can result in a 'dirty database' error.